TankerHQ/spec/features.md

 Only the *user* must be able to authenticate to the *application server*, retrieve their identity, and use it to decrypt their *verification key*.

+## Phone number verification method

+### Functional perimeter

+A *user* can register a phone number verification method to protect their *verification key*.
+This *verification method* can then be used to register other *devices* (as explained in the “Identity verification” section).

+When a *user* needs to verify their identity, the *application server* will ask the *Tanker server* to send them a SMS containing a token which they must give back to Tanker to prove that they own the phone number.

+### Access perimeter

+When using the *phone number verification method*, the *verification key* is stored encrypted on the Tanker server. *Users* need access to their identity to decrypt it.

+Access to the SMS sent by the *Tanker server* is sufficient to retrieve the SMS token that grants access to the encrypted *verification key*.
+In other words, entities such as, but not limited to, the person who owns the phone number, the SMS provider may have access to this token.

+Only the *user* must be able to authenticate to the *application server*, retrieve their identity, and use it to decrypt their *verification key*.

 ## Groups

 ### Functional perimeter